HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ##### ContainerExecution

-Container drivers will now create a task of type `Runtime`.
+Container Drivers will now create a task of type `Runtime`.
 When creating the PodSpecPatch, the Driver will pass the `--task_id` instead of the `execution_id` flag.

 ##### Loops